Claire and her spouse want to buy a house and raise a family, but they’re nervous.

 Ok, back to credit bureaus.
 They do the same thing, but they work with millions of people and millions of dollars.
 To make things clear, easy, and fairer, they assign a number between 300 and 850 to anyone who wants to borrow money.

-People who have a history of paying things back on time have a good credit score.
-People who have missed deadlines on paying things back have a bad credit score.
+People with a history of paying back on time have a good credit scores.
+People who have missed deadlines on paying things back have bad credit scores.

 What is a good credit score??

 Credit scores are generally divided into five categories.

 The numbers for a “Good” credit score can be different since there are a few different ways to score your credit.

 Claire decides to focus on the two biggest models: FICO and VantageScore.